toa-io/comq/readme.md

   manual [acknowledgment mode](https://www.rabbitmq.com/confirms.html#acknowledgment-modes),
   and Replies are consumed using automatic mode.

-If an incoming message causes an exception, then it is "negatively acknowledged" and requeued.
-If it causes an exception again, it will be discarded.
+If an incoming message causes an exception, the corresponding channel is sealed, the message is republished, and the exception is thrown.
+If the message causes exceptions five times in a row, it is discarded.

 > It is highly recommended to set up a dead letter exchange policy to analyze messages that caused
 > exceptions.
 Note that in some cases, if the problematic message is a Request, a Consumer will